chriscoyier/practical-svg/_src/chapter/practical-svg-ebook-7.md

 ## THE FUTURE: FRAGMENT IDENTIFIERS AND HTTP/2

-You know how we’ve been referencing icons in the `use` element with the hash symbol, like `#icon-``twitter`?
-That’s a *fragment identifier*.
+You know how we’ve been referencing icons in the `use` element with the hash symbol, like `#icon-twitter`?
+That’s a _fragment identifier_.
 Fragment identifiers are so useful that they are essentially the basis for this entire icon system trip we’re on.
 But SVG fragment identifiers are coming to HTML and CSS as well!

 For instance, in an image tag in HTML: